 Gather your friends for some adrenaline-pumping outdoor fun at the TreeRunner Grand Rapids Adventure Park.
 Navigate through obstacle courses in the woods and enjoy the rush of the 365-foot zip line, all tucked away in the treetops.

 Break a sweat with any of their seven obstacle routes that vary in difficulty, length, and height.
-This activity may sound daunting, but the staff at TreeRunner Grand Rapids will walk you through how to use safety equipment, gear, and are there to help make this a fun experience.
+This activity may sound daunting, but the staff at TreeRunner Grand Rapids will walk you through how to use safety equipment and gear, and are there to help make this a fun experience.